Board of Directors

 Dr. Janis began his term in 2014.
 He is a former chief of medical staff and has been part of North Carolina Heart and Vascular for 15 years.

 Jeff Carver of Clayton has served on the board since October 2011.
-He is also a Johnston County commissioner, currently serving as chairman.
+He is also a Johnston County commissioner.
 He works as a commercial banking manager at First Citizens Bank.

 Octavio Cieza, M.D.

 Dr. Octavio Cieza is chief of the medical staff at Johnston Health.

 Linda Butler, M.D.